Ronon Dex: Role in Stargate Atlantis

-Ronon stayed alive for seven years by learning several new tricks and deciding to hunt the Wraith back with his weapons.
+Ronon stayed alive for seven years by learning several new tricks and deciding to hunt the Wraith with his weapons.
 He owns a rare energy pistol which emits red bursts of energy that stun or kill at the user's discretion.
 It resembles a revolver with a power cell where the ammunition cylinder would be located.
-The same type of weapon is shown to be used by a people in the season 4 episode "Travelers", but Ronon displays no knowledge of these people.
-Ronon also carries a sword; the hilt is made from a Wraith mandible and humerus wrapped in Wraith hair, the blade is made from the metal of a Wraith ship, and the scabbard is made from a Wraith leather coat.
+The same type of weapon is shown to be used by a people in the Season 4 episode 'Travelers,' but Ronon displays no knowledge of these people.
+Ronon also carries a sword, with the hilt made from a Wraith mandible and humerus wrapped in Wraith hair, the blade made from the metal of a Wraith ship, and the scabbard made from a Wraith leather coat.
 The episode "The Hive" shows Ronon carrying several knives hidden on his person for use in emergencies.
 (He uses four in the episode and it is implied there may be more.)
 Ronon's seemingly unlimited supply of these blades is a source of occasional comic relief.

 When the Atlantis team encounters Ronon for the first time in season 2's "Runner", they arrange the removal of the tracking device in his back.
 Ronon returns with them to Atlantis, where he learns that Sateda had been completely destroyed.
 Sheppard offers Ronon a place on his team in "Duet" after Ronon proves his worth against the Marines and Teyla in hand-to-hand combat and demonstrates his experience with guns.
 Ronon finds out in "Trinity" that about 300 Satedans survived the Wraith attacks and moved to other planets.
 In season 3's "Sateda", Ronon gets revenge on the Wraith who originally turned him into a Runner.
 Ronon meets with three of his old Satedan friends in season 4's "Reunion" and seriously considers leaving the Atlantis Expedition for the first time until he learns that his old friends are Wraith Worshippers.
 In the end, Ronon remains with the Atlantis Expedition, stating that his friends are "right here".